A Newcomer’s Look at Cusco: Top Sites, Tips & Local Insights

 Meaning of Cusco

-The troponin of the city Cusco was Qosqo, Qusqu in Quechua.
-The tradition says that means center, belly, belt, and this is because, according to Inca mythology, the world converged on it below (Uku Pacha) with the visible world (Kay Pacha) and the upper world (Hanan Pacha).
-Thus the city was called the world’s navel, referring to the Universe.
+The city of Cusco was called Qosqo, Qusqu in Quechua.
+The tradition suggests that it means center, belly, or belt, because, according to Inca mythology, the world converged below (Uku Pacha), with the visible world (Kay Pacha) and the upper world (Hanan Pacha).
+Thus, the city was called the world’s navel, a term that refers to the center of the universe.
 However, no modern Quechua language is associated with the above meaning.

-On the arrival of the Spanish conquistadors, the name goes into Castilian as Cuzco or Cusco.
-Both terms have obtained used interchangeably since.
+Upon the arrival of the Spanish conquistadors, the name entered Castilian as Cuzco or Cusco.
+Both terms have been used interchangeably since.

-Since 1993 the official name has been Cusco, so currently, the official Peruvian cartography appears as such, although commonly used any other way in other Spanish-speaking countries.
+Since 1993, the official name has been Cusco; therefore, the current official Peruvian cartography appears as such, although it is commonly used differently in other Spanish-speaking countries.

-In article 49 of the Constitution of Peru of 1993, an official said that the writing is Cusco to establish the country’s historical capital.
+Article 49 of the 1993 Constitution of Peru designates Cusco as the country’s historical capital.

-The Municipal Council of Cusco (from June 23, 1990) approved the municipal agreement n ° 078.
-It decided: “Instituting Qosqo name usage, replacing the word Cusco in all documents of the Municipal Government Cusco.
+The Municipal Council of Cusco (since June 23, 1990) approved Municipal Agreement n° 078.
+The decision was made to adopt the Qosqo name, replacing the word Cusco in all documents of the Municipal Government of Cusco.

 CUSCO

-The terrain in Cusco is steep, combining fertile inter-Andean valleys with impressive mountains like Salkantay, Ausangate, and Veronica that descend to the rim of the jungle where the temperature rises and the landscape does transform through a variety of vegetation.
+The terrain in Cusco is steep, combining fertile inter-Andean valleys with impressive mountains like Salkantay, Ausangate, and Veronica.
+These mountains descend to the rim of the jungle, where the temperature rises, and the landscape transforms into a diverse array of vegetation.

-Cusco, the ancient capital of the Incan Empire, was placed on the World Cultural Heritage List by Unesco in 1983.
+UNESCO placed Cusco, the ancient capital of the Incan Empire, on the World Cultural Heritage List in 1983.
 Cusco is an essential destination in Peru and South America.
-Incan sites are waiting for you to discover among its cobble-stoned Inca streets, like the Qoricancha and the Palace of Inca Roca, and Andean Baroque structures from the Colonial Period, like the Cathedral the Church of the Company of Christ.
-In addition, you can visit the picturesque neighborhood of San Blas, where the best artisans in the department have set up their workshops.
-This magical city also has exciting nightlife, cafes, restaurants, and bars for all tastes.
-Just 5 minutes by car away from the city, there are the massive walls of the Sacsaywaman temple.
-A few kilometers from there, you can find the archaeological sites of Qenqo, Puca Pucara, and Tambomachay, Incan buildings constructed entirely with stone.
+Incan sites are waiting for you to discover among their cobble-stoned Inca streets, like the Qoricancha and the Palace of Inca Roca, and Andean Baroque structures from the Colonial Period, like the Cathedral and the Church of the Company of Christ.
+Additionally, you can visit the picturesque neighborhood of San Blas, where the best artisans in the department have established their workshops.
+This magical city also boasts an exciting nightlife, featuring cafes, restaurants, and bars catering to all tastes.
+Just 5 minutes by car from the city, you can find the massive walls of the Sacsaywaman temple.
+A few kilometers from there, you can see the archaeological sites of Qenqo, Puca Pucara, and Tambomachay, all of which are constructed entirely of stone.

-Pisac, Maras, Chinchero, and Ollantaytambo also spread throughout the Sacred Valley of the Incas, one hour and a half from Cusco.
-From there, it is possible to catch the train to Machu Picchu Park.
-Another way of getting to the citadel is following one of the Traditional Inca Trail Trek, a spectacular network of pathways that snake their way among the snow-covered mountains, rivers, and overwhelming countryside.
-Hiking is one of the best trekking routes in the world since scattered throughout it, you find great archaeological sites and areas rich in unique plant and animal species.
+Pisac, Maras, Chinchero, and Ollantaytambo are also spread throughout the Sacred Valley of the Incas, about 1.5 hours from Cusco.
+From there, you can catch the train to Machu Picchu Park.
+Another way to reach the citadel is to follow one of the Traditional Inca Trail Treks, a spectacular network of pathways that snake through the snow-covered mountains, rivers, and the overwhelming countryside.
+Hiking is one of the best trekking routes in the world because it features scattered archaeological sites and areas rich in unique plant and animal species.

-Machu Picchu is the most important and beautiful legacy of the ancient Inca culture; it is part of the Historic Sanctuary of the same name, which is also one of the few places in the Americas on the World Cultural Natural Heritage List by UNESCO.
-It is located high on top of a mountain and complements the exuberant nature surrounding it, creating a one-of-a-kind place in the world.
+Machu Picchu is the most important and beautiful legacy of the ancient Inca culture.
+It is part of the Historic Sanctuary of the same name, which is also one of the few places in the Americas listed on UNESCO’s World Heritage List.
+It is located high on a mountain and complements the exuberant surroundings, creating a one-of-a-kind place in the world.

 Cusco Language(s):